Level crossings in the United Kingdom: OC – open crossing

 Midley open level crossing, on the Dungeness branch of the Marshlink Line.

 St Andrew's Cross road sign used at open crossings.

-The open crossing only really exists on underused country lanes crossing lines with low and/or slow rail traffic.
+Open crossings are only used on underused country lanes crossing lines with low and/or slow rail traffic.
 With a speed limit of 5 mph to 10 mph and no lights or barriers/gates, these are rare, and are only marked by the signage and the St Andrew's Cross.
 Whistle boards are provided on rail approaches to the crossing.
 Sometimes, a stop board may be provided requiring train drivers to stop and blow the whistle before proceeding.
 Many can be found in southern Kent on the Dungeness branch of the Marshlink Line.
 Others also scatter the country.
 As of 2024 the open crossings on the Looe Valley Line have been upgraded to AOCLs and ABCLs.
 Unusually, Terras level crossing used to have a STOP sign instead of a Give Way sign.